 An affidavit in legal terms is a sworn statement that assures the merit of your claim.
 In a medical malpractice case it is produced, at the request of the attorney, after the expert provider (physician, physician assistant/nurse practitioner) has reviewed the medical records and believes that the standard of care was breached and it was a cause that contributed to the patients injuries

-Medical Records Review, Deposition, Testimony, Referrals of PAs, NPs, and also MDs, DOs
+Medical Records Review, Deposition, Testimony, Referrals of PAs, NPs, Midwives, CRNAs, and allied health PT, EMT etc.

 Education and Certifications: